On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Structure of the Underlying Graph

+The resulting underlying graph $G = (\Omega, E)$ is known as the Johnson graph $J(n,k)$ \cite{GodsilRoyle2001}.
+Each vertex in the Johnson graph $J(n,k)$ has degree $k(n-k)$.

+We now introduce a distance function $v$ on the Johnson graph, which will be used to analyze the trajectory dynamics of the search process.
 The distance between two configurations $x$ and $y$ is defined as the number of swaps required to transform one subset into the other:

 where $x \triangle y = (x \setminus y) \cup (y \setminus x)$ denotes the symmetric difference between the two sets.
-This distance $v$ defines the natural graph metric on the Johnson graph, corresponding to the shortest-path distance under the swap operation.
+This distance $v$ defines the natural graph metric on the Johnson graph, and it corresponds to the shortest-path distance under the swap operation.
+This definition (\ref{eq:distance}) of the distance function is consistent with the one introduced in the general framework of Section~2,

 In the theoretical analysis that follows, we consider a reference state on the feasible space, i.e., a reference vertex in the Johnson graph.
-Throughout the paper we fix a state, which may represent an optimal solution.
-If multiple optimal solutions exist, we choose one arbitrarily as the reference state.
-Note that because the Johnson graph is vertex-transitive \cite{GodsilRoyle2001}, the choice of reference vertex does not affect the structure of the analysis itself.
+Throughout the paper, we fix a reference state, which may represent an optimal solution.
+If multiple optimal solutions exist, we select one arbitrarily as the reference state.
+Note that because the Johnson graph is vertex-transitive \cite{GodsilRoyle2001} (see Property~1 below), the choice of reference vertex does not affect the structure of the analysis itself.

 Let $x^*$ denote a fixed reference state, which may represent an optimal solution.
 For each integer $d \in \{ 0, 1, \dots, d_{\max} \}$ where $d_{\max} = \min(k,n-k)$, we define the \emph{distance shell}